AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Results

 \subsubsection{IGM Stochasticity}

-To evaluate the significance of model stochasticity in IGMs, we tested the 10 prompt-pairs through 3 trials, generating 60 total implicit images and 60 total explicit images for 20 prompts.
-We utilized DALL-E 3 (the median performance model between Gemini 2.5 Flash Image and Stable Diffusion 3.5 Large) and ran an identical experiment pipeline to the main experiment.
-Through the findings, we concluded that while prompts could individually vary with accuracy with certain prompts only scoring accurately on two of the three tests, individual variance did not drastically affect the overall accuracy of the test set in the sample.
-This highlighted a negligible role of sampling variance in IGM failure modes and suggested that conceptual misunderstanding rather than model stochasticity model, accounted for the principal model accuracy.
+To evaluate the significance of model stochasticity in IGMs, we test the 20 prompt pairs---the same 40 prompts that we reword for the Linguistic Sensitivity Trials---through 3 trials, generating 60 total implicit images and 60 total explicit images.
+We utilize OpenAI: DALL·E 3, the median-performing model between Google: Gemini 2.5 Flash Image and Stability AI: Stable Diffusion 3.5 Large, and run an identical experiment pipeline to the main experiment.
+Through the findings, we conclude that while prompts could individually vary in accuracy with certain prompts only scoring accurately on two of the three tests, individual variance does not drastically affect the overall accuracy of the test set in the sample.
+This highlights a negligible role of sampling variance in IGM failure modes and suggests that conceptual misunderstanding, rather than model stochasticity, accounts for the principal IGM accuracies.